Grab the FALL & Winter capsule wardrobe!

 Next Steps

 According to this book, it takes kids’ brains a while to rewire and understand that underwear is not a diaper, so it suggests keeping them commando for about a month.
-Since we’re not going anywhere anyway, we’re doing it.
+With our first we were stuck at home during the pandemic so we stuck with this, but couldn’t for our second because our preschool didn’t allow for it, so he started wearing big-kid underwear shortly after.
+I bought him this set of cute boy underwear that he loves.

 I hope that I covered everything you were wondering about potty training a boy and gave you the motivation to just go for it!
 Life is so nice on the other side!

-BTW, 8 tips for working from home with a toddler, and how we use the Montessori method for toys at home.
+BTW, 8 tips for working from home with a toddler, and 7 tricks to teach kids manners.

 If you have a toddler, you might be wondering when to start potty training.
 Potty training boys and girls is different, so this post covers when to potty train boys.
 We started around 28 months and felt like it was a perfect time—some kids will show more signs of readiness than others, but before 3 is the golden time in my opinion.
 Potty training boys in 3 days is possible, but expect accidents for the next couple of weeks as they adjust.
 Click through for all of our potty training tips and toddler parenting hacks! #pottytraining #parentinghack #toddlers